-Changing your Status: Do you Need To?
+Changing Your Status: Do You Need To?

 There are many visa classifications which permit either full- or part-time study.

-- If you are in the U.S. in a visa classification other than F-1 or J-1 student (such as F-2, J-2, H-1B, H-4, G-4, E-2, B-2, etc.), please check with the OISS for restrictions specific to your immigration status.
+- If you are in the U.S. in a visa classification other than F-1 or J-1 student (such as F-2, J-2, H-1B, H-4, L-1, L-2, G-4, E-2, B-2, etc.), please check with the OISS for restrictions specific to your immigration status.

 - If your current status does not permit full-time study, you will not be eligible to enroll as a full-time student at UNH until you have received approval from the U.S. Citizenship and Immigration Services (USCIS) of your change of status.

 - Likewise, if you have been offered a graduate assistantship and your current immigration status does not permit employment, you will not be able to accept the offer until your status has changed.

 Once you have consulted with the OISS and determined that a change of status is necessary, you must assemble an application.
-The OISS will file the application on your behalf, but it is your responsibility to provide all the necessary documentation and fees.

 - Personal statement showing how you have been supporting yourself since your arrival in the U.S.